ahmedch1/gestion-de-materiels/README.md

 #For the database
 create manuallly from mongodb compass database named 'gestion-de-materiels' and its collection same name 'gestion-de-materiels'

+#To Launch the Desktop app
+launch npm start then npm run electron

 #affichage des empruntes selon nouveau colonne
 #feha emprunt ou non emprunt